redis/redis-doc/docs/reference/protocol-spec.md

 (The raw RESP encoding is split into multiple lines for readability).

-Both Map keys and values can be any of RESP's types.
+Both map keys and values can be any of RESP's types.

 Redis clients should return the idiomatic dictionary type that their language provides.
 However, low-level programming languages (such as C, for example) will likely return an array along with type information that indicates to the caller that it is a dictionary.